brotkrueml/typo3-matomo-integration/Documentation/Configuration/Index.rst

 -----------

 Container ID
-   If using the `Matomo Tag Manager`_ enter in this field the container ID.
+   If you use the `Matomo Tag Manager`_, enter the container ID in this field.
-   When no value is given the tag manager code is not embedded into the web page.
+   If no value is given, the tag manager code will not be embedded in the web page.

    Default: *empty string*